koji-project/koji/README.md

 Bugs/RFEs
 ---------

-If you have found a bug or would like to request a new feature, please [https://pagure.io/koji/issues report an issue in Pagure].
+If you have found a bug or would like to request a new feature, please [report an issue in Pagure](https://pagure.io/koji/issues).

 Download
 --------